 Goods Doing Good

 As sustainability becomes a requisite for consumers, shoppers are putting pressure on consumer-facing brands.
-In honor of Earth Day in April, we’ve rounded up some of the companies prioritizing the planet in the most effectual and distinctive ways.
+We’ve rounded up some of the companies prioritizing the planet in the most effectual and distinctive ways.

 Parisian sneaker brand Veja has championed sustainability and fair trade since launching in 2004.
 The eco-friendly kicks, including the Condor sneaker (1), are made in Brazil, and by buying the shoes’ rubber directly from seringueiro communities in the Amazon rain forest, the company is helping protect the rainforest by increasing its economic value.